ericharmeling/photoblocks/docs/architecture.md

 * A candidate image to be placed in the candidate block
 * A label for the candidate image
 * A label for the image on the last block in the chain

-Each candidate image is sent through a basic TensorFlow image-recognition neural network.
-If the label that you provide matches a string in output of the scored image, your node will start to solve the PoW algorithm.

-Nodes create new blocks by solving a Proof-of-Work (PoW) algorithm.
-To solve the PhotoBlocks PoW, the node finds the nonce value that matches the new block's hashed data to a simple pattern.
-Once the hashed data matches the pattern, the node has solved the PoW algorithm and the miner is awarded a coin.

 ## Trading
 To start trading coins, navigate to the "Trade" page of the PhotoBlocks web interface.
 You'll be asked to provide the following: